rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 template in the Cloud Control Panel.
 The following guidelines will help you select the right type of stack:

--   Single-server template: This template offers all-in-one orchestration in which the database, application, and all other resources are on the same compute instance.
+-   **Single-server template**: This template offers all-in-one orchestration in which the database, application, and all other resources are on the same compute instance.
 Single-server orchestration is useful for testing and other low-traffic situations where there is no intention of increasing capacity.
 If you think you will need greater capacity, then deploy a load-balanced, multi-server template with a dedicated back-end database instead.
 Some applications are not available with the single-server template.
--   Multiple-server template: This template offers orchestration based on a multiple-tier architecture.
+-   **Multiple-server template**: This template offers orchestration that is based on a multiple-tier architecture.
 Multiple-server templates generally include load-balanced servers and a dedicated back-end database service.
 Multiple-server templates are ready for production traffic and scale more easily.
--   Rackspace Cloud Databases or Cloud Servers with MySQL: This back-end choice is based on your needs.
+-   **Rackspace Cloud Databases or Cloud Servers with MySQL**: This back-end choice is based on your needs.
 Cloud Databases offers a consistently high level of performance.
 However, Cloud Databases does not currently offer replication or automated backups.
 Both of these features are currently in